Skip to main content

 Important information for FTTP services

-• Your NTD will also have UNI-V ports in addition to UNI-D ports.
+• Your NTD may also have UNI-V ports in addition to UNI-D ports.
 These are used to connect telephones and can’t be used to connect to the internet.

 • To access the ports, you may need to open the plastic case covering the NTD.
 Simply unclip the cover using the clips on the bottom.